Manchester, Bury and Rossendale Railway: Extension

 Banister was placed in charge with designing, surveying and gaining the necessary UK Parliament approval to extend the line, which hence became part of the Lancashire and Yorkshire Railway.
 Due to persistent health issues, after gaining parliamentary approval Banister left the project and construction was undertaken by engineers from the L&YR.

 Present day

 The Manchester to Clifton section today forms part of the Manchester to Preston line.
-The line from Clifton towards Bury has been lifted, with Molyneux Brow total removed due to construction of the M60 motorway.
+The line from Clifton towards Bury has been lifted, with Molyneux Brow totally removed due to construction of the M60 motorway.
 The section beyond Ringley Road to Withins Lane now forms the Irwell Sculpture Trail.
-Beyond this Manchester Metrolink incurs onto the former railway infrastructure, with the line from Bury Bolton Street to Bolton now being utilised by the preserved East Lancashire Railway.
+Beyond this Manchester Metrolink uses the former railway infrastructure, with the line from Bury Bolton Street to Stubbins and Rawtenstall now being utilised by the preserved East Lancashire Railway.
+The line from Stubbins to Accrington has been lifted.